missionpinball/mpf/README.md

 Visit the MPF project homepage at http://missionpinball.org.

-See also the [MPF Media Controller](https://github.com/missionpinball/mpf-mc/) (based on [Kivy](http://kivy.org)), which is used to control graphics and sounds, including high-res LCD displays, classic DMDs, and modern RGB LED DMDs.
+<em>See also the [MPF Media Controller](https://github.com/missionpinball/mpf-mc/) (based on [Kivy](http://kivy.org)),
+which is used to control graphics and sounds, including high-res LCD displays, classic DMDs, and modern RGB LED DMDs.</em>

 Installation and Documentation
 ------------------------------